se4ai2324-uniba/ITdisambiguation/tests/README.md

     4. Change in the learning rate
 - `preprocessing_testing` Check the correct behavior of the preprocessing code.

+A Great Expectations suite has been also been used during the dataset testing, in combination with pytest by asserting the final outcome of the suite.

 ## Usage
 Tests should only be ran using the command
 ```